 ER and critical care nurses must have at least an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN).

-ER and critical care is a specialization within the nursing field with unique licensing and certification requirements detailed below.
+ER and critical care is a specialization within the nursing field with unique licensing and certification requirements, detailed below.

 Admissions Requirements for ER and Critical Care Nurse Programs

-Hopeful ER and critical care nurses must pursue an associate or bachelor’s degree to be eligible to complete the NCLEX-RN exam to become registered nurses (RNs).
+Aspiring ER and critical care nurses must pursue an associate or bachelor’s degree to be eligible to complete the NCLEX-RN exam to become registered nurses (RNs).
 Typical admissions requirements to undergraduate nursing programs include a completed application, official transcripts, a competitive GPA, SAT or ACT scores, and a personal statement.

 Some nurses in this field choose to complete graduate education.
 Admission to an MSN or DNP degree program typically requires an application, a GRE score, letters of reference, a statement of purpose unique to the candidate, and a resume citing the preparation made for the program.